V3lectronics/SPIRIT/TASKS.md

 # Before you go:
-- When you decide to take on a task, open a GitHub issue and set its title to the same as the task name.

 - Do not make changes to areas of the project that aren't related to your task.
+Usually all changes you make will be contained in 1 file.

 - Stars represent estimated difficulty/complexity.